maciejmroz/modern-scala-stack/Readme.md

 I've put several comments in the code where I believe it makes sense to do more explaining.

+## Example app

+Welcome to Barker, which is like Twitter, except it's for dogs, not for birds!
+We are addressing completely new and unexplored niche for revolutionary messaging app!

 ## The stack

 Highlights: